AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/style-system.md

 1. The HTML developer is provided with the HTML output of the components and the desired visual variations to implement.
 1. The HTML developer defines the CSS classes that correspond to each visual variation and are to be inserted on the element wrapping the components.
 1. The HTML developer implements the corresponding CSS code (and optionally JS code) for each of the visual variations so that they look as defined.
-1. The AEM developer places the provided CSS (and optional JS) in a [Client Library](/help/sites-developing/clientlibs.md) and deploys it.
+1. The AEM developer places the provided CSS (and optional JS) in a Client Library and deploys it. <!--The AEM developer places the provided CSS (and optional JS) in a [Client Library](/help/sites-developing/clientlibs.md) and deploys it.-->
 1. The AEM developer or template author configures the page templates and edits the policy of each styled component, adding the defined CSS classes, giving user-friendly names to each style, and indicating which styles can be combined.
 1. The AEM page author can then choose the designed styles in the page editor via the style menu of the component's toolbar.